 When it comes to hiring, we all know some managers blatantly make choices to reinforce racist, sexist, or other discriminatory beliefs.
 But we may also make choices completely unaware of our biases and how they inadvertently reinforce discrimination.
-This is where Title VII of the Civil Rights Act of 1964 and the Equal Employment Opportunity Commission step in to protect job applicants and employees in the face of blatant and inadvertent discrimination.
+This is where Title VII of the Civil Rights Act of 1964 and the Equal Employment Opportunity Commission step in to protect job candidates and employees in the face of blatant and inadvertent discrimination.

-Though the Civil Rights Act had been in effect for nearly 50 years, in 2012, the EEOC issued enforcement guidelines to clarify how the Civil Rights Act specifically protects job applicants and employees who have criminal histories saying, “Title VII prohibits employers from treating job applicants with the same criminal records differently because of their race, color, religion, sex, or national origin…” even when the exclusions are applied uniformly.
+Though the Civil Rights Act had been in effect for nearly 50 years, in 2012, the EEOC issued enforcement guidelines to clarify how the Civil Rights Act specifically protects job candidates and employees who have criminal histories saying, “Title VII prohibits employers from treating job candidates with the same criminal records differently because of their race, color, religion, sex, or national origin…” even when the exclusions are applied uniformly.
 Because it can be easy to believe our choices are based on safety and security when they’re actually based on our biases…could you be in trouble for who you chose to hire in the scenario above?

 Protecting Your Business from EEOC Violations